iamfosu/License-plate-model-creation-yolov8m/README.md

 This is a YOLOv8m model for License Plate Detection and Recognition.
-I have used over 4047 raw images containing vehicles from different roads in Dhaka city for building the dataset, and after that, I trained this to build this model.
+I have used exactly 4047 raw images containing vehicles from different roads in Dhaka city for building the dataset, and after that, I trained this to build this model.